valerieding/Happiness-Map-App/README.md

 1. Navigate to the src directory
 2. Run "python3 test.py --coverage"
 3. The terminal should print out the test coverage.
 Now, there should be a coverage_report directory in the src folder, with an .html folder for the coverage report.
 You can open the coverage report in browser.

+Running unit tests for heat map:
+1. Navigate to the directory Happiness-Map-App/unit_tests/jasmine-standalone-3.0.0
+2. Inside this directory run python3 -m http.server
+3. In your browser navigate to localhost:8000/SpecRunner.html to see the Jasmine Unit testing page
+4. You can see the individual tests at Happiness-Map-App/unit_tests/jasmine-standalone-3.0.0/spec/MapSpec.js
+5. You can see the skeleton code for these functions at Happiness-Map-App/src/map/map.js